-The honorands for our Derby November 2019 ceremonies are:
+The honorands for our Derby November 2019 ceremonies were:

 Mervyn Allcock MBE – Honorary Master of the University (HonMUniv)